-- An essay (2-3 typed, double-spaced pages) in which the applicant addresses the following:
+- A personal essay (2-3 typed, double-spaced pages) in which the applicant addresses the following:

-Any challenges that may prevent the applicant from devoting 25 hours per week to study or corresponding regularly with the faculty advisor
+- Any challenges that may prevent the applicant from devoting a minimum of 25 hours per week to study or corresponding regularly with the faculty advisor

 More than transcripts or letters of recommendation, the essay gives the Admissions Committee some understanding of the applicant’s experience with writing and criticism, his or her goals for work in the program, readiness to work in the low-residency format, and the appropriateness of admission into the program.

 - A critical essay (3-4 pages, double-spaced) that demonstrates the applicant’s abilities as a reader and critical thinker.
 The Committee strongly encourages applicants to submit a piece on children’s literature.
 The essay should in some way engage questions dealing with the writer’s craft, central ideas, and/or the relation of the writer’s work to the applicant’s.
 Please reference the Critical Essay Resource page before submitting an essay.

 - Winter 2018 Priority Scholarship deadline: September 4, 2017